Holistic Health in Light of Yogic Philosophy

 In my experience, lasting happiness is not possible with poor health.
 In this article, I aim to build a bridge between what yoga philosophy teaches us about happiness and the tools yoga and Ayurveda give us for complete health.

-Expanding from the teachings of the 6 Pillars of a Happy Life, in this series of blogs and webinars we explore each pillar that together help us experience a fulfilled and happy life.
+Expanding from the teachings of the six pillars of a happy life, in this series of blogs and webinars we explore each pillar that together helps us experience a fulfilled and happy life.

 The six pillars are: